SecureIdentityAlliance/osia/src/doc/02 - functional.rst

   is accordance with the legal requirement in each country.
   Civil registration is carried out primarily for the purpose of establishing the documents provided by the law." [#]_

 - The *Credential Management System* (CMS) component.

   CMS is defined as a system to manage the production and issuance of credentials such as ID Cards, passports, driving licenses, digital ID, etc.

-- The *Third Parties Services* component.
+- The *Third Party Services* component.

+  :todo:`TBD`

 .. list-table:: Components
     :header-rows: 1